 - Our ability to provide timely and high-quality research to inform the health promotion efforts of the Cancer Society and other agencies

-- Conducting research of an applied nature to inform health promotion practice
+- Conducting research of an applied nature to inform health promotion practice and health systems

 - The possibilities of building research alliances